Intracranial hemorrhage: Dural arteriovenous fistulae

-Cortical venous/cerebral venous sinus thrombosis
+Cortical venous and cerebral venous sinus thrombosis

 Dural venous sinus thrombosis (DVST) and cortical venous thrombosis (CVT) commonly presents with headache, increased intracranial pressure, or seizures.
 DVST is more common than CVT.
 DVST are frequently caused by infections in the skull base, dehydration, thrombophilia, meningioma, and other dural tumours.
 On CT scans, brain parenchymal hemorrhage that does not confined to specific arterial territory along with hyperdense appearance on dural venous sinuses raises the suspicion of DVST.
 Further evaluation with CT venography, MR venography, and post gadolinium MRI provides accurate diagnosis of venous thrombosis and follow-up after treatment.
 These studies demonstrate thrombus as filling defect or lack of signal.

-Vasculitis/vasculopathy
+Vasculitis and vasculopathy

 Those with vasculitis may be presented with headache, behavioural changes, neurological deficits, or intracranial bleeding.
 Sulcal SAH is the most common form of intracranial bleed caused by vasculitis.
 On CT scans, sulcal SAH is seen as hyperdensity within the cerebral sulcus, while on MRI, it is seen as hyperintensity on FLAIR sequence, and hypointensity on GRE/SWI sequence.
 DSA is important in making the diagnosis of vasculitis or vasculopathy.